-A forced marriage may take place in the UK or an individual may be taken overseas and forced to marry there.
-In either situation, the police should be ready to give guidance to the individual about their rights and the choices open to them.
+Some cases of forced marriage take place in the UK and in others a young person may be taken overseas and forced to marry.
+In either situation, social services should be ready to give guidance to the young person about their rights and the choices open to them.

-To gain the confidence of the individual, police must have a good understanding of the issues surrounding forced marriage and the steps that they can take in order to protect a victim.
-The police need to be aware that people living within a forced marriage, or those under threat of one, may face significant harm if their families become aware that they have sought assistance from either a statutory agency such as police and social services, or from a voluntary or community-based organisation.
-It is essential that full consideration is given to the person's safety.
-In many cases, it may not be in the individual's best interest to remain with the family or even in the immediate vicinity.
-For these reasons, cases of forced marriage, actual or suspected, should only be handled by a "qualified officer" that is, a police officer specially nominated by his or her police force as being qualified by both relevant experience and specialist training to deal with these complex cases.
+To gain the confidence of the young person, a social worker needs to have a good understanding of the issues surrounding forced marriage and the steps that the social services department can take in order to protect the young person.
+Social workers need to be aware that young people living within a forced marriage, or those under threat of one, may face significant harm if their families become aware that they have sought assistance from either statutory agencies such as social services and police, or from voluntary/community-based organisations.
+It is essential that young people are not returned home without due consideration being given to their safety and in many cases it may not be in the young person's best interest to remain within the family home.